badair/stilla/README.md

 # stilla
 LINQ-inspired lazy range composition for C++14

+-iterator-based

+-dereference operator used to achieve statically dispatched lazy evaluation

--fluid interface using unobtrusive macros with a lambda "expression" shorthand syntax akin to C#
+-uses a lambda "expression" shorthand syntax akin to C#

+-fluid interface via unobtrusive macros (actual function names are semi-mangled to avoid unwanted autocompletion)

--iterator dereference operator used to achieve statically dispatched lazy evaluation (may create a coroutine-based implementation in the future)
+-may create a coroutine-based implementation in the future

-Example usage:
 ```C++
 struct foo
 {